You've created a new page or have a link to an external site... now you just need your site visitors to be able to find it!

 Items of Note:

-- In order for your navigation to display properly without causing the layout to shift, we recommend using 6 or less main navigation items (if possible).
-Also keep in mind that the length (i.e. number of characters) in each navigation item can affect the display/layout as well.
+In order for your navigation to display properly without causing the layout to shift, we recommend using 6 or fewer main navigation items (if possible).
+Also, keep in mind that the length (i.e. number of characters) in each navigation item can affect the display/layout as well.

 Watch: Update Your Website's Navigation in Novi AMS